 Chatbots allow users to interact with multiple services from within a single interface — in many cases, an interface they may already be using to talk to friends and coworkers.
 While each chatbot might have a unique image and personality, the UI around them will be relatively consistent within the chat platform.

-Talking to AI bots is still far from feeling particularly human, but the ability for systems to process text and speech and respond appropriately has made significant advances.
-Imagining a bank example, if you were interacting with a human teller, you might reference an account as simply “my checking account”, and the teller would know which account you meant — ideally, this interaction could play out identically with a chatbot.
+Understanding chatbots is still far from feeling like a particularly human process, but the ability for systems to process text and speech and respond appropriately has made significant advances.
+Take a bank, for example.
+If you were interacting with a human teller, you might reference an account as simply “my checking account”, and the teller would know which account you meant.
+Ideally, this interaction could play out identically with a chatbot.
 Compare that to a web-based system, where this same input might just be a form field labeled “Account,” with options like “ADV CHECKING xxxxxxxx1234”.
 While not unfamiliar, this type of input has a distinctly different feeling.
 Unlike more rigid inputs, chat UIs are adaptable and can more readily respond to nuances in language, and potentially even respond in kind.

 Just in time